-- (1) If the gel-coat has been sanded, sandblasted, or subjected to abrasion or impact. - (2) If the instructions provided in the Hunter Owner's manual regarding bottom preparation techniques are not followed.
+- (1) If the gel-coat has been sanded, sandblasted, or subjected to abrasion or impact. - (2) If the instructions provided in the Hunter Owner's Manual are not followed according to Hunter's required bottom preparation procedures.

 RESTRICTIONS APPLICABLE TO WARRANTIES